-handle\stdout(buffer\, hide, output)
+handle\stdout(buffer\: List[str], hide: bool, output: IO) $\rightarrow$ None

 Read process' stdout, storing into a buffer & printing/parsing.

 Intended for use as a thread target.
 Only terminates when all stdout from the subprocess has been read.

 - buffer The capture buffer shared with the main thread. - hide (bool) Whether or not to replay data into output. - output Output stream (file-like object) to write data into when not hiding.